 On May 11th of each year, we observe and celebrate World Ego Awareness Day.
 We ask for your participation in this growing global movement to increase social awareness about the ego.
-While we hope that people will educate themselves and others about the ego throughout the year, this dedicated day gives us the opportunity to collaborate and amplify each other’s understanding.
+While we hope that people will educate themselves and others about egotism throughout the year, this dedicated day gives us the opportunity to collaborate and amplify each other’s understanding.

-The Ego Awareness Movement was established in 2018 to support all those that are affected with this mental condition and work towards preventing others from experiencing the effects of this invisible form of abuse.
+The Ego Awareness Movement was established in 2018 to support all those that are affected with this mental condition and work towards preventing others from experiencing the effects of this invisible form of mental abuse.

 We look forward to your participation in this special event!